Carmel School, Madhupur

-Carmel School Madhupur (also known as Carmel Convent School, Madhupur) is a private english medium convent school located in the town of Madhupur in the Deoghar district of Jharkhand, India.
+Carmel School Madhupur (also known as Carmel Convent School, Madhupur) is a private convent school located in the town of Madhupur in the Deoghar district of Jharkhand, India.
 It is a fully-fledged co-educational, day school affiliated to Council for the Indian School Certificate Examinations (CISCE), New Delhi and offers education to students from Grade LKG to Grade X. The medium of instruction for all classes is English.
 The school provides a hostel for girls.
 The boys attend the school as day scholars.
 The students of Carmel School are referred to as Carmelites.